elarchi/elarchi/README.md

 I love the logic of code and building delightful user experiences.
 With a little help from UX, agile and design thinking practices, I keep getting better every day and I love that too - learning.

-I am insatiably curious, and leverage my previous architecture experiences in everything I do.
+I am insatiably curious and leverage my previous architecture experiences in everything I do.
 I cross disciplines to keep innovating across tech, social and ecological justice.

-Today I am working as a Web Developer/UX Designer for an ecological company in Paris : Proclus.
+Today I am working as a Web Developer/UX Designer for an ecological company in Paris: Proclus.

 [👉🏾 My online resume](https://issuu.com/emleury/docs/leury-emilie-cv).